This department

 Summer hours

-(Winterzeit WZ and Sommerzeit SZ) and the magnetic declination
+WZ and Sommerzeit SZ)

 scale.
 User instr. and techn. descr. in German available (s.